-Ed opened Mountain Bike Specialists in 1968.
-But he didn't stop there.
+But Ed, he didn't stop there.
 He was also a founding member of four additional organizations; Iron Horse Bicycle Classic, Durango Trails (Trails 2000), San Juan Mountains Association, and 4Core.
 Ed Zink's legacy lives on through these organizations and in the work we do everyday at Mountain Bike Specialists.

 Learn more about Ed Zink's legacy.

 Opening Mountain Bike Specialists became the launchpad for Ed Zink's 50+ year career at the center of Durango's cycling community.
 Ed's vision for Durango to become an international cycling destination was realized with the success of the Iron Horse Bicycle Classic and securing Durango as the host of the first World Mountain Bike Championships in 1990.

 Ed was always a big supporter of the Fort Lewis Cycling team and other community cycling organizations.
 It was his way of sharing the love of cycling with the next generation.
 A number of our staff were members of FLC cycling or Durango DEVO.
 Some have moved on to become coaches or professional athletes, and some are still with us today.